 - Social engineering campaigns leveraging user information

-Security experts recommend affected Keenetic users implement the following immediate protective measures:
+Security experts recommend affected Keenetic users take these immediate steps:

 - Perform a complete router reset to factory settings